 Making the most of Your Doorways: Styles and Considerations

-These are glass paned doors that can swing either inside or outside and can be used as both interior and exterior doors.
-They are generally used to connect the kitchen and living room, or as patio or balcony doors.
+These are glass-paned doors that can swing either inside or outside and can be used as both interior and exterior doors.
+They are generally used to connect the kitchen and living room or as patio or balcony doors.
 They are suited to both modern and traditional home designs.

 One of the major advantages of French doors is they provide excellent ventilation and lighting.
 However, in terms, of space occupied by the doorway, French doors can fall short, because they need a swing space equal to the width of each door on each side.
-This can be a hindrance for free movement and furniture arrangement, especially if the doors swing inward.
+This can be a hindrance to free movement and furniture arrangement, especially if the doors swing inward.

-However, in terms of installation, the thickness of the wall into which they slide into needs to be atleast twice the width of the pocket.
+However, in terms of installation, the thickness of the wall into which they slide into needs to be at least twice the width of the pocket.
 They are not excellent sealers for sounds or smells, since they merely slide into position instead of fitting into the doorway like other doors.

 Also called bi-fold doors, these doors have panels that fold in on the adjacent panel, and each half stacks on either side of the doorway.
 They can be made of wood, aluminum and in most contemporary home designs, glass.
 They are mostly chosen for their space-saving and aesthetic appeal.
 They also provide excellent lighting and ventilation.